You must be prepared for her heat cycles if you have a female puppy.

 Other visible signs appear during a heat cycle, including genital swelling when the dog starts to lick herself.

-In addition to that, the females ask for male dogs’ attention as they want to mate.
+In addition, the females ask for male dogs’ attention as they want to mate.

-A female dog appears to be more receptive to male dogs for mating during the second week of her heat period.
+Your female dog will appear to be more receptive to male dogs for mating during the second week of her heat period.

 Another visible sign of a heat period is spraying.